Ahmed-Waleed-01/Fawry_like_System/README.md

-# Fawry_like_System (Built with JAVA) (Design patterns and Solid principles are applied, with meaningful variables names)
+# Fawry_like_System (Built in JAVA) (Design patterns and Solid principles are applied, with meaningful variables names)
 ----------------------------------------------------------------------------
 The initial services are: